Annual Matching Scheme Code

 12. It is the responsibility of mentors and mentees to be aware of any applicable law and work within the law.

-16. Each mentor, Cityparents and the Scheme Director accepts no responsibility or legal liability for any advice and/or information posted on the Cityparents website nor with regard to any advice and/or information provided to any mentee during the mentoring relationship and the participation in any aspect of the CMS, including initial training and feedback sessions.
+16. Each mentor, Cityparents, the Scheme Adviser and the Scheme Director accepts no responsibility or legal liability for any advice and/or information posted on the Cityparents website nor with regard to any advice and/or information provided to any mentee during the mentoring relationship and the participation in any aspect of the AMS, including initial training and feedback sessions.

-Cityparents may periodically review and make reasonable amendments to its Mentoring Scheme Code and CMS participants will be bound by any such amendments.
+Cityparents may periodically review and make reasonable amendments to its Mentoring Scheme Code and AMS participants will be bound by any such amendments.